Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 v0 — 92/100

-What we got every time:
+What we got every single time:

-bg-gradient-to-br from-blue-600 to-indigo-800hero- Centered eyebrow with sparkle emoji ("✨ New features")
+bg-gradient-to-br from-blue-600 to-indigo-800hero- Centered eyebrow with a sparkle emoji ("✨ New features")

 - Three identical